telefonicaid/thinking-cities/docs/quickguide.md

 the message length sent from the device.

-Your will simply receive an HTTP 200 OK response to confirm the data was properly received at Thinking Things Cloud.
+Your will simply receive an HTTP 200 OK response to confirm the data was properly received at the Cloud.

 # Step 2 - See data

-Your device data is now stored in the Thinking Things Cloud, and your can see it on the web portal.
+Your device data is now stored in the Cloud, and your can see it on the web portal.
 Please access the web portal with your Username, Password and Fiware-Service: